CONGRATULATIONS TO OUR 2024 AWARD WINNERS

 BEST CANADIAN FILM

 The Best Canadian Film award recognizes the Canadian film which best meets CLiFF’s purpose of telling stories of workers, unionized and non-unionized, thorough film by sharing the voice of those who seek justice on the job and dignity in the workplace.
-This year’s award was voted on by Canadian festival attendees.
+This award is chosen by Canadian festival attendees.
 This award includes a $100 CAD prize.
-The two co-winners of the 2021 Best Canadian Film are:

 BEST-IN-FESTIVAL AWARD